The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 The standard mechanics for gross-up and carve-out from gross-up in the standard LMA loan documents are as follows:

-In addition to a potential Treaty exemption/reclaim, Ireland has a broad range of domestic exemptions enabling Irish source interest to be paid to certain categories of Lender gross and such categories are included in the Qualifying Lender definition.
-To the extent that a Lender is not, or no longer qualifies as, a Qualifying Lender, by reason of a change in law or Revenue practice, the gross-up risk lies with the borrower.
-The most common category of Qualifying Lender applying in respect of a non-Irish lender is where the Lender beneficially entitled to the interest is a company which by virtue of the law of a Member State of the EU or a country with which Ireland has a double tax treaty (a Relevant Territory) is tax-resident in that Relevant Territory and that jurisdiction imposes a tax that generally applies to interest receivable in that jurisdiction by companies from sources outside that jurisdiction.
-This assumes the lending company is not providing its commitment in connection with a trade or business which is carried on in Ireland through a branch or agency.
+In addition to a potential Treaty exemption/reclaim, Ireland has a broad range of domestic exemptions enabling Irish source interest to be paid to certain categories of lenders gross and such categories are included in the "qualifying lender" definition.
+To the extent that a lender is not, or no longer qualifies as, a "qualifying lender", by reason of a change in law or Revenue practice, the gross-up risk lies with the borrower.
+The most common category of "qualifying lender" applying in respect of a non-Irish lender is where the lender beneficially entitled to the interest is a company which by virtue of the law of a Member State of the EU or a country with which Ireland has a double tax treaty (a Relevant Territory) is tax-resident in that Relevant Territory and that jurisdiction imposes a tax that generally applies to interest receivable in that jurisdiction by companies from sources outside that jurisdiction.
+This assumes the lender is not providing its commitment in connection with a trade or business which is carried on in Ireland through a branch or agency.